 three applications of equal value within the DoSV

-two application of equal value for the university-internal procedure plus one within the DoSV
+two applications of equal value for the university-internal procedure plus one within the DoSV

-* Applicants for a second course of study may make only one application to Freie Universität Berlin according to BerlHZVO § 11 (1).
+* Applicants for a second study program can submit only one application to Freie Universität Berlin according to BerlHZVO § 11 (1).

-* Applicants with professional qualifications group 3 may make only one application to Freie Universität Berlin according to BerlHG § 11 (3) (Berlin Higher Education Act).
+* Applicants with professional qualifications group 3 can submit only one application to Freie Universität Berlin according to BerlHG § 11 (3) (Berlin Higher Education Act).

 two further applications for undergraduate programs at Freie Universität Berlin are possible

 Yes.
-All applicants with a foreign school diploma must demonstrate that they have German language skills.
+All applicants with a foreign school diploma must prove that they have German language skills.
 Citizenship status does not provide sufficient information on language proficiency.

 Please see the information portal on recognition of foreign educational qualifications (in German) to find out whether your school diploma confers direct eligibility to study at a German higher education institution.
-Freie Universität does not review educational documents.
-Foreign qualifications are reviewed exclusively as part of the process of applying to Freie Universität Berlin; the review is performed by uni-assist for international applications
+Freie Universität does not evaluate educational documents.
+Foreign qualifications are evaluated as part of the application procedure to Freie Universität Berlin only.
+The evaluation is performed by uni-assist for international applications.